nikitabaldan/HCI/Smartphone app material/Smartphoneappdocument.md

-# Smartphone App Requirements
+# Personal Interface Requirements

+We define here the requirements for the personal interfaces we decided to implement.
 The smartphone app we were going to design must fulfill some requisites:
 	1) Summarize all the information in an easy-to-use tool.
 	2) Provide readable data about the behavior of a certain variable in time.
 	3) Allow the most curios users to confront data between the/some stations.

 Build such a thing is not an easy task, given that the space is small and so you have to optimize it, to display in the best quality possible those data that the users expect to see.
+The smartwatch app cannot be as full of details as the smatphone's, given the more restricted space, it will only visualize the last measurements an a brief daily history-

 # Projects already implemented